 - On top of the olive salad, start with a layer of mortadella, then provolone, and then sopressata.
-Do the same to the other half of bread.
+Repeat until the meat and cheese are gone, roughly 6 layers.

 - Carefully flip the top half of the bread on top of the bottom half.
 Keep the paper towel on the bread while flipping it to make cleanup easier.

 - Tightly wrap the muffaletta in plastic wrap so it doesn't dry out.
-Use a cake lifter to help.
+Use a cake lifter to help move it.
 Keep the sandwich on the large cutting board for ease when moving it.

 - Place the cutting board and the sandwich in the fridge to keep it cool, then put a heavy cast iron skillet or dutch oven weighted down with tin cans on top of the muffaletta.
-This will compress the sandwich.
+This will compress it.

-- When you are ready to eat, unwrap the sandwich and cut it into 12 wedges, as you would cut a pie.
-To be authentic, cut it in quarters instead of in twelfths.
-Serve cold with plain potato chips, pepperoncini, giardiniera, dill pickles, and root beer.
+- When you are ready to eat, unwrap and cut it into 16 wedges, as you would cut a pie.
+To be authentic, cut it in quarters, but it's way too much to eat.
+Serve cold with plain potato chips, pepperoncini, giardiniera, dill pickles, black olives and root beer.

-- If you would like more meat and cheese, just double the amount, so you’ll have four layers instead of two.
+- If you would like less meat and cheese, just reduce the amount to ½ a pound.

 - Want to change up the meat and cheese?
-Cappacolla (spicy deli ham) and mozzarella are also popular choices in a muffaletta.
+Capicola (spicy deli ham) and Swiss are also popular choices.

 Serving sizes and nutritional information are only an estimate and may vary from your results.